sun-hailong/LAMDA-PILOT/README.md

 ## 🎉 Introduction

 Welcome to PILOT, a pre-trained model-based continual learning toolbox <a href="https://arxiv.org/abs/2309.07117">[Paper]</a>.
 On the one hand, PILOT implements some state-of-the-art class-incremental learning algorithms based on pre-trained models, such as L2P, DualPrompt, and CODA-Prompt.
-On the other hand, PILOT also fits typical class-incremental learning algorithms (*e.g.*, DER, FOSTER, and MEMO) within the context of pre-trained models to evaluate their effectiveness.
+On the other hand, PILOT also fits typical class-incremental learning algorithms (*e.g.*, FOSTER, and MEMO) within the context of pre-trained models to evaluate their effectiveness.

 **If you use any content of this repo for your work, please cite the following bib entry:**